decentraland/old-documentation/_posts/development-guide/2018-02-12-move-entities.md

 let newRotation = Scalar.Lerp(originRotation, targetRotation, 0.6)
 ```

-To implement this in your scene, you should store the data that goes into the slerp function in a component.
-We recommend creating a specific component to store the necessary information for the lerp to happen.
+To implement this in your scene, we recommend storing the data that goes into the `Slerp()` function in a custom component.
 You also need to define a system that implements the gradual rotation in each frame.

 ```ts
 @Component('slerpData')